-- What sales growth should you aim for?
+- How much sales growth should you aim for?

 - How much should you spend on marketing, month by month?

 - Make sure you can track the effectiveness of different campaigns.
-Ask every new contact how and where they heard of your business.
+Ask every new customer how they heard of your business.

 - Calculate success (conversion) rates, tracking leads and orders you receive as a result.